kpnapistore/Overview/README.md

 # Overview

-Welcome to the KPN API Store gitHub repositories.
+Welcome to the KPN API Store GitHub repositories.
 The repositories contain OAS specifications and Postman collections of the APIs, sample code of tutorials, etc.

 ## Tutorial sample code